Chief Executive Officer

 Carrie Barr has worked in healthcare in Kittitas County since 1995 and has been the Chief of Clinic Operations since December 2016.
-She became a Kittitas Valley Healthcare employee when the clinic joined the KVH system in 2005.
+She became a Kittitas Valley Healthcare employee when KVH Internal Medicine joined the KVH system in 2005.
 In Carrie's role as the Chief of Clinic Operations, she oversees seven KVH clinics.
 Her focus is to ensure that clinics provide high quality patient care, efficient service, and a safe environment for patients.

 Chief Ancillary Officer